toneillcodes/PowerDPAPI/README.md

 ## BloodHound/OpenGraph Visualization
 This workflow demonstrates how to map the cryptographic surface area of a system into a graph database.
 **Preparation**
-1. Load the DPAPI model using HoundTrainer, curl, or another utility.
+1. Load the DPAPI model using [HoundTrainer](https://github.com/toneillcodes/HoundTrainer), curl, or another utility.
-2. Scan the target directory for DPAPI blobs and output nodes and edges to 'example.json' in OpenGraph format
+2. Scan the target directory for DPAPI blobs, outputting nodes and edges to 'example.json' in OpenGraph format
 ```
 *Evil-WinRM* PS C:\Users\sample.user\Documents> Invoke-PowerDPAPI -Path C:\dev\training\dpapi\tmp -Graph example.json
 [*] Running PowerDPAPI